 4. Ken’s Chicory Brew

-- 1 cup (3 dl) roasted chicory root powder
+- 1 cup (3 dl) roasted chicory root powder or granules

-- 3 tablespoons dried dandelion root (roasted if desired)
+- 3 tablespoons roasted dandelion root

 - 2 tablespoons ground fennel seeds